Jakkarin-Promsee/hessian-optimizer-comparison/README.md

 ### 1.2 Forward Pass Computation

-A **_forward pass_** is the computation of the model’s output from the input, passing through all neurons and layers.
-The resulting prediction is then used to compute the **loss**, which will be utilized for gradient computation in the next section.
+A \dagger\dagger*forward pass*\dagger\dagger is the computation of the model’s output from the input, passing through all neurons and layers.
+The resulting prediction is then used to compute the \dagger\daggerloss\dagger\dagger, which will be utilized for gradient computation in the next section.

 <p align="center">
   <img src="docs-src\images\singular-neural.png" alt="Neural Network Overview" width="250px">